 There are a number of websites on the Internet asking you to pay a fee to join their secret shopper program, and this is an indication that you might be scammed.

-If you do come across a website asking you for payment, please report it to us so that we can warn others from paying for something that is freely available online, and help us to ensure that we only recommend worthwhile opportunities to our visitors.
+If you do come across a website asking you for payment, please report it to me so that I can warn others from paying for something that is freely available online, and help me to ensure that I only recommend worthwhile opportunities to my visitors.